shanno29/ascendant-api/README.md

 1. Run `npm install`.
 2. Ensure `db` in `config.js` is correct for your instance
 3. Run`npm start` to start the server.
-4. Navigate to `localhost:3000`, you should see "Hello From VibeTribe"
+4. Navigate to `localhost:3000`, you should see "Hello From Universyl"

 ## Tests & Coverage
 1. Run `npm test`